tanzislam/cryptopals/README.md

    - On macOS and Linux: `./b2 --layout=system variant=release`.

  - [Google Test](https://github.com/google/googletest/).
-   - You will need to build Google Test as described in the Generic Build Instructions.
-To do this on Windows you will need a UNIX-like set of utilities (see below).
+   - You will need to build Google Test using [Bazel](https://www.bazel.build/), as mentioned in the Build Requirements.
-   - On Windows / MinGW-w64 I had to specify a Makefile override:
+   - On Windows / MinGW-w64 I had to specify a compiler option:
-     `cd googletest/make; mingw32-make AR=gcc-ar RANLIB=gcc-ranlib`.
+     `bazel build --compiler=mingw-gcc gtest gtest_main`.

  - [Hunspell](https://hunspell.github.io/).
    - On Windows 7 / MinGW-w64 I had to first install the `autoconf`, `automake`